BobaBoard/boba-docs/src/content/docs/project/intro.md

 ---
+title: Project Guide
+sidebar:
-sidebar_position: 1
+  order: 1
 ---

-# Project Guide

 This sections serves as a guide to BobaBoard as a project.
 It covers: